 To allow adequate time for review and processing, all applications and supporting materials must be received through ERAS by the Surgery Education Office.

 The selection of applicants is made based on information contained in the application form, medical school transcript, medical school dean's letter, and letters of recommendation, which are received from the ERAS program.
 The selected applicants are invited to interview with faculty members and current residents.

 After the interview process is complete, the General Surgery Education Committee members review and rank all of the applicants.
 Final ranking is determined with consultation from both the department chair and program director.

 Wednesday morning begins with the weekly departmental grand rounds.
 Our departmental chair, Dr. Todd Rosengart, will provide a welcome.
-This is followed by a presentation by the program director, Dr. Stephanie Gordy, outlining our program in more detail along with Drs.
-Eric Silberfein, Mario Vera and Neal Barshes, associate program directors, and Dr. Nader Massarweh, director of the research track as well as learn from our residents and their experience during their training.
+This is followed by a presentation by the program director, Dr. Ronald Cotton, outlining our program in more detail.
 Each applicant will be interviewed by two faculty members and either our departmental chair, program director or associate program director.

 Applicants interested in a non-designated preliminary position will need to submit an application through ERAS and select our preliminary program.
 Those applicants will be contacted for a phone interview during the Supplemental Offer and Acceptance Program (SOAP) in the National Residency Matching Program (NRMP) during the week of match in March.